On February 9, 2026, the HACC Appeals Chamber found MP Anatolii Hunko guilty of abuse of influence.

 Anatolii Hunko is an MP of the 9th convocation who was expelled from the Servant of the People faction after a corruption scandal.
 At the time of the crime, he was the chairman of the Temporary Investigation Commission of the Verkhovna Rada, tasked with investigating corruption in state-owned enterprises, institutions, and organizations of the National Academy of Agrarian Sciences of Ukraine (NAAS).

-According to the prosecution, in 2023, Hunko, together with Ihor Kalinichenko (a lawyer and assistant to the MP on a voluntary basis), deceived the entrepreneur.
+According to the prosecution, in 2023, Hunko, together with his acquaintance Volodymyr Ivasyk and Ihor Kalinichenko (a lawyer and a voluntary assistant to an MP), deceived an entrepreneur.
 They offered him the use of 1,700 hectares of land from the state enterprise of the National Academy of Agrarian Sciences.
 For this, they demanded $130 per hectare, totaling $221,000.
 The company representative was required to transfer $85,000 of this amount in advance, before the start of land cultivation.
 Hunko allegedly had to share the bribe he received with himself, the president of the National Academy of Sciences of Ukraine, employees of the National Police, and the chairman of the Rivne RMA to avoid obstructing the activities of the entrepreneur's company.
-Ivasyk arranged a meeting with the entrepreneur and, leveraging his acquaintances, tried to convince him of his own “connections” as well as those allegedly held by Hunko with the mentioned individuals.
+Ivasyk arranged a meeting with the entrepreneur and, leveraging his connections, attempted to convince him of his own “ties” as well as Hunko’s alleged “connections” with the named individuals.
 Hunko explained that the director of the state-owned enterprise would be appointed by a person under his control, who would then sign contracts for land cultivation with the agricultural enterprise.
 The MP promised that the head of the Rivne RMA would not interfere with the company's activities, provided he received the appropriate land plots.
-In reality, Hunko had no intention of influencing anyone and just sought to deceive the entrepreneur and take his money.
+In reality, Hunko had no intention of influencing anyone and essentially sought to deceive the entrepreneur and take possession of his money.

 However, according to the defense, the prosecution's version is not supported by the evidence collected.
 The defense lawyers requested the acquittal of the MP, citing a lack of evidence of a criminal offense and alleging provocation by law enforcement agencies.